asahinet/sakai-test-suite/README.md

 - sakai.version

     The version of Sakai you are testing against.
-This isn't issued yet, but one day it will be.
+This isn't used yet, but one day it will be.

 Example invocation with some properties...